-There isn’t much in the way of customer service.
-To reach someone, you send a request via the contact form on the website.
+To reach someone, you send a request via the contact form on the website or on the mobile app.
 You enter your details and someone will contact you.
 There is a help center with searchable topics.
 There you’ll find a number of helpful articles that might answer your questions without the need for you to send an email request.

-- Account limitations.
+Account limitations.
 First of all, realize that this isn’t a complete bank replacement in some cases.
-You’ll run into the following limits with your current account: $500 maximum daily ATM withdrawal, $2,000 maximum daily purchases, $5,000 maximum transaction amount, $10,000 maximum combined balance on all cards.
-This can be problematic if you have multiple teens using different cards, or if you want to use the personal checking as well as order prepaid debit cards for your teens.
+You’ll run into the following limits with your current account: $500 maximum daily ATM withdrawal, $2,000 maximum daily purchases, $5,000 maximum transaction amount.
+This can be problematic if you have multiple teens using different cards, or if you want to use the personal checking as well as order debit cards for your teens.
 Keep this in mind as you make your plans.

-There are other prepaid debit cards aimed at teens, and they do come with some attractive features.
+There are other debit cards aimed at teens, and they do come with some attractive features.

 For example, the American Express Serve has an account fee at $6.95 per month.
 However, that fee can be waived by depositing $500 per month in the account.
 The American Express Serve also offers a cash-back option that can be attractive, but it has a higher monthly fee and charges fees for reloads.

-If you want to compare other options, take a look at our list of Best Prepaid Cards for Your Teen.
-As far as prepaid debit cards for teens go, Current is a pretty solid choice, with good features for the low-fee experience.
+If you want to compare other options, take a look at our list of Best Debit Cards for Your Teen.
+As far as debit cards for teens go, Current is a pretty solid choice, with good features for the low-fee experience.

 The Current Visa Debit Card is a good choice for parents who can’t get a joint account with their teen, and who want a way to help their teen learn money management.